 Alkaline earth metals or Alkali earth metals are a part of the s block elements.
 It is one of the fundamental chapters in chemistry for JEE Syllabus.
 The topics to be focused here are:

-- Periodicity of alkali earth metals – The sequence of acid and basic character and the atomic radius calculations are very important.
+- The periodicity of alkali earth metals – The sequence of acid and basic character and the atomic radius calculations are very important.

 - Extraction of metals – The process of extraction of these metals from their respective ores, the reactions and the conditions required for these reactions.

 - Reactions with non-metals and acids – Name of the compounds that are formed.

 2. Why is the 2nd ionization energies of the elements of group I higher than those of the elements of group II?

 The alkali metals have one electron in their outermost shell, they lose this electron to attain the noble gas configuration.
 The 2nd electron in case of alkali metals is to be removed from a cation which is highly stable.
 But in case of alkaline earth metals, they have 2 electrons in their outermost shell, therefore they need to lose two electrons in order to attain stability.
 The 2nd electron in alkaline earth metals is to be removed from a nation which is yet to acquire the stable noble gas configuration.
 Therefore the removal of the 2nd electron in case of alkaline earth metals requires much less energy than that in case of alkali metals.